 On January 21, 2016, Nodak Mutual's board of directors adopted a plan of conversion by which Nodak Mutual will convert from a mutual insurance company to a stock insurance company and issue all of its outstanding capital stock to Nodak Mutual Group, which will then contribute all of such shares to NI Holdings.
 Following the conversion, Nodak Insurance Company will be a wholly owned subsidiary of NI Holdings.
-American West, Tri-State Ltd., and Primero will continue to be subsidiaries of Nodak Insurance Company, and Nodak Insurance Company will continue to manage Battle Creek.
-The affirmative vote of at least two-thirds of the votes cast by eligible members who were also members of Nodak Mutual as of December 21, 2016, is necessary to approve the plan of conversion at a special meeting of the members to be held on March 1, 2017.
+American West, Tri-State Ltd., and Primero will continue to be subsidiaries of Nodak Insurance Company will continue to manage Battle Creek.
+The affirmative vote of at least two-thirds of the votes cast by members of Nodak Mutual as of , 2016, is necessary to approve the plan of conversion at a special meeting of the members to be held on , 2017.